First recorded by Little Anthony & the Imperials (US #10/R&B #5 1964).

-“Hart went on to tremendous songwriting success with Tommy Boyce, coming up with many hit songs for The Monkees.
-Hart considers ‘Hurt So Bad’ his crowning achievement as a songwriter, although he knows that he’ll always be remembered for his hits with The Monkees (‘Last Train to Clarksville’, ‘(I’m Not Your) Stepping’ Stone‘).
+“Hart went on to reach tremendous songwriting heights with Tommy Boyce, coming up with many hit songs for The Monkees.
+But, Hart considers ‘Hurt So Bad’ his crowning achievement as a songwriter, although he knows that he’ll always be remembered for his Monkees’ hits (‘Last Train to Clarksville’, ‘(I’m Not Your) Stepping’ Stone‘).

 “Covers included Willie Bobo’s Latin-flavored 1965 instrumental album version, released on Spanish Grease.
 The Lettermen scored a Top-20 hit in 1969 with their cover.
 El Chicano released a cover of ‘Hurt So Bad’ on their 1970 debut album, Viva Tirado.
 The group Philly Devotions charted Top-10 on the US Dance/Disco chart in 1976.
 Co-writer Bobby Hart covered of his own song in 1979 for The First Bobby Hart Solo Album.